Manitoba Conservation and Climate

+The department previously also held the responsibility for identifying, establishing, and managing Manitoba's system of provincial parks, ecological reserves, and protected areas, but this has since been moved to the Department of Natural Resources and Northern Development.

 Department overview

-Responsibilities of the Department include ensuring the sustainability of natural resources for Manitobans, upholding and ensuring the continuance of Treaty and Indigenous rights, and providing for basic resource needs for subsistence users.
-The Department also protects people, property, and resource values from wildfires as well as the adverse effects of other natural and human-caused events.
+Responsibilities of the department include ensuring the sustainability of natural resources for Manitobans, upholding and ensuring the continuance of Treaty and Indigenous rights, and providing for basic resource needs for subsistence users.
+The department also protects people, property, and resource values from wildfires as well as the adverse effects of other natural and human-caused events.

-In terms of economic development and well-being, the Department of Conservation and Climate manages commercial use of natural resources by providing recreational-, land-, water-, and resource-based opportunities and by supporting community initiatives through grant funding programs.
+In terms of economic development and well-being, the Department of Conservation and Climate manages commercial use of natural resources by providing land-, water-, and resource-based opportunities and by supporting community initiatives through grant funding programs.